 As HYDROMAG readers will no doubt be aware, the idea of vertical farming isn’t exactly new – it could be argued it’s been floating around since that great visionary King Nebuchadnezzar II first commissioned a hanging garden in Babylon.
 And the concept of mass agricultural production in built-up urban landscapes was dreamt by futurists and science fiction writers as long ago as the 1950s.
 But with the UN predicting the world’s population could increase to 10.6 billion by 2050, and fears over climate change, there is a growing clamour for someone – anyone – to act, and act fast.
 With overcrowded populaces set to fight over every scrap of land and CO2 spewing, long-haul goods transportation increasingly frowned upon, it’s been left to private firms such as SOA to find a solution.
 Finally the technology exists to realise the dream.
 The fool and his wife might now be safe to stay in the city.

-“Urbanana is home to some six floors of plants, yielding 146 tonnes of fruit a year.
-The glass structure is designed to adapt to the urban environment, and can be ‘dropped’ into residential spaces of differing dimensions.”
+“Urbanana is home to some six floors of plants, yielding 146 tonnes of fruit a year.”

 Squeezed between two Haussmannian buildings in Champs Elysées, Urbanana is home to some six floors of plants, yielding 146 tonnes of fruit a year.
 The glass structure is designed to adapt to the urban environment, and can be “dropped” into residential spaces of differing dimensions.
 The crop production operates using chain rotation, with potted banana plants moving on a conveyor to ensure an even distribution of light and airflow.
 Apart from a harvesting and waste handling area at ground level, a restaurant and exhibition rooms; each floor is entirely transparent, allowing light, both natural and artificial, to filter through the whole building.